Lady Anne Spencer1

 William Bateman, 1st Viscount Bateman1

-William Bateman, 1st Viscount Bateman was the son of Sir James Bateman and Esther Searle.1 He married Lady Anne Spencer, daughter of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill, in 1720.1 He died in December 1744 at Paris, France.1 His will (dated 10 January 1738) was probated on 31 January 1744/45.1
+William Bateman, 1st Viscount Bateman was born in 1695.2 He was the son of Sir James Bateman and Esther Searle.1 He married Lady Anne Spencer, daughter of Charles Spencer, 3rd Earl of Sunderland and Lady Anne Churchill, in 1720.1 He died in December 1744 at Paris, FranceG.1 His will was proven (by probate) on 31 January 1744/45.1

 Child of William Bateman, 1st Viscount Bateman and Lady Anne Spencer